Assistance programs Portland and Cumberland County Maine.

 The Portland and Cumberland County Salvation Army will try to assist people until they can become self-sufficient over the long term.
 This can including helping people find a job, or maybe gain a new skill.
 There are several locations of the non-profit in the region.
 Senior citizens, single moms ad the unemployed in the area can get support.
 Read Cumberland County Maine Salvation Army assistance.

-Frannie Peabody Center, which is based in Portland Maine, offers housing assistance including rental subsidies and short-term grants and financial assistance to help with paying rent, mortgage, heating and utility payments for an apartment.
+Frannie Peabody Center, which is based in Portland Maine, offers housing assistance including rental subsidies and short-term grants.
+There will be immediate financial assistance to help with paying rent, mortgage, heating and utility payments for an apartment.
 The non-profit will help tenants or people maintain stable housing and to help people keep their utility service connected.
 Call 207.774-6877.
 The address is 30 Danforth St, Portland, ME 04101.

 Bridgton Community Center helps residents with financial assistance with the cost of winter heating fuel.
 There will be funds for propane, free firewood, or even emergency repairs to a furnace.
 Call 207-647-3116.
 The locations is 15 Depot St, Bridgton, ME 04009.

-Cumberland County agencies for rent help - Several non-profits and government programs focus on addressing a number of housing, eviction and rent issues.
+Cumberland County ME agencies for rent payment help - Several non-profits and government programs focus on addressing a number of housing, eviction and rent issues.
 Individuals can apply for emergency cash assistance, legal consultations, and general case management services.
 Click here for more details on rental assistance in Cumberland County Maine.